Living with vision loss

 Toggle: English / Spanish

-Diabetes - vision loss; Retinopathy - vision loss
+Diabetes - vision loss; Retinopathy - vision loss; Low vision; Blindness - vision loss

 Low Vision and Blindness

 Low vision is a visual disability.
-Wearing glasses or contacts does not help.
-There is no medical or surgical treatment for low vision.
+Wearing regular glasses or contacts does not help.
+People with low vision have already tried the available medical or surgical treatments.
+And no other treatments will help.

-When you have low vision, you may have trouble with driving, reading, or doing small tasks, such as sewing or crafts.
-But you can make changes in your home and routines that help you stay safe and independent.
+When you have low vision, you may have trouble driving, reading, or doing small tasks like sewing and crafts.
+But you can make changes in your home and in your routines that help you stay safe and independent.
 Many services are available for you to get the training and support to function independently.
+Two of these are the

-- Technology aids to make it easier to use cell phones and computers
+- Devices that make it easier to use cell phones and computers

 - Watches made for low vision, or talking watches and clocks